spiarh/susecon2020/README.md

-# Secure your application on SUSE CaaS Platform with Cilium
+# Secure your applications on SUSE CaaS Platform with Cilium

 This repository stores all the content required to run the Lab `HOL-1410 Secure your app on CaaSP with Cilium`.
 It is originally